GBessani/pong/README.md

-Please use the computer mode if you want to play in your cell phone
+Please use the computer mode of your browser if you want to play in your cell phone